-Let us consider a system with the ideal cubic perovskite structure ABC3, shown in Fig. 2, where B is the transition metal with partially filled d shell.
-The site symmetry at a B site is cubic; as we mentioned before, d states split into e_g and t{2g} at a site with cubic symmetry.
+Let us consider a system with the ideal cubic perovskite structure ABC3, shown in Fig. 2.
+In this structure, B is the transition metal with partially filled d shell.
+The site symmetry at site B is cubic; thus, as we mentioned before, d states split into e_g and t{2g} .
 Let us understand how exactly this happens.
-For a free ion, the potential $v{\rm R}(\mathbf{r})$ which determines the one-electron energies is rotationally invariant, i.e., it has symmetry O(3).
-This means that all one-electron states within a given l shell are degenerate, as it happens in the case of hydrogen-like atoms.
-When the same ion is inside a molecule or a solid, $v{\rm R}(\mathbf{r})$ has in general lower symmetry, the symmetry corresponding to a finite point group.2 Thus one-electron states within a given shell l, degenerate for the free atom, can split.
+For a free ion, the potential $v_R(\mathbf{r})$ which determines the single-electron energies is rotationally invariant, i.e., it has symmetry O(3).
+This means that all single-electron states within a given l shell are degenerate, as it happens in the case of hydrogen-like atoms.
+When the same ion is inside a molecule or a solid, $v_R(\mathbf{r})$ has in general lower symmetry, corresponding to a finite point group.2 Thus one-electron states within a given shell l, degenerate for the free atom, can split.
 The symmetry reduction arises from the crystal field; the latter has two components, the Coulomb potential generated by the surrounding charged ions, dominant in ionic crystals, and the ligand field due to the bonding neighbors.
 In this section we will analyze the first contribution; the covalent contribution to the crystal-field splitting is discussed in the next section.
-Both effects give rise to a similar splitting of levels, and which contribution dominates depends on the system.
+Both effects give rise to a similar splitting of levels; which contribution dominates depends on the system.

 Let us thus assume that the crystal is perfectly ionic and that the ions can be treated as point charges q{α} (point-charge model).
 Then, the one-electron potential can be written as where \mathbf{R}{α} are the positions of the ions and q{α} their charges.
-The term $v_0(r)$ is the ionic central potential at site \mathbf{R}0 , and has spherical symmetry.
+The term $v_0(r)$ is the ionic central potential at site \mathbf{R}0 , with spherical symmetry.
 The term $v_c(\mathbf{r})$ is the electric field generated at a given site \mathbf{R}0 by all the surrounding ions in the crystal and it is called crystal-field potential.
 For the perovskite structure ABC3 we are interested in the crystal-field potential at the site of the transition metal, B. Let us first assume that only the contribution of nearest neighbors (the negative C ions, typically oxygens or fluorines) is relevant.
 The six C ions are located at positions $(\pm d_C, 0, 0), (0, \pm d_C, 0), (0, 0, \pm d_C)$ and have all the same charge q_C , while the B ion is at (0, 0, 0); in terms of a, the cubic lattice constant, $d_C = a/2$.
 Then we can write the potential around ion B as where